rdvnnl/kotlin-web-site/docs/topics/properties.md

 Properties in Kotlin let you store and manage data without writing functions to access or change the data.
 You can use properties in [classes](classes.md), [interfaces](interfaces.md), [objects](object-declarations.md), [companion objects](object-declarations.md#companion-objects),
-and even outside these structures.
+and even outside these structures as top-level properties.

 Every property has a name, a type, and an automatically generated `get()` function called a getter, which allows you to read the value of the property.
 If the property is mutable, there is also a `set()` function called a setter, which allows you to change the value of the property.